epfl-systemf/Warblre/README.md

 OCaml code used to instantiate concrete engines, as well as extra feature built on top of the extracted code (e.g. a pretty-printer for regexes, or functions to ease testing of regexes).

-Being able to integrate the engine in a JavaScript runtime was a desirable feature.
-In order to do it, we compiled some of the OCaml code to JavaScript using [melange](melange.re).
+To integrate our extracted engine in a JavaScript engine, we compile some of the OCaml code to JavaScript using [melange](melange.re).
-For reasons we will explain later ([here](#key-differences-between-the-ocaml-and-javascript-engines)), the JavaScript and OCaml engines have some slight differences.
+For reasons we explain below ([here](#key-differences-between-the-ocaml-and-javascript-engines)), the JavaScript and OCaml engines have some slight differences.

 The code is hence split in three directories:
 - `common` contains the code which is common to both codebases;